Research Workshops and Reading Groups

 About our Workshops

-Each academic year, the Center for Premodern Studies (CPS) funds approximately 10 research workshops.
+The Center for Premodern Studies (CPS) regularly supports research workshops.
 These faculty- and graduate student-led initiatives involve scholars at the University of Minnesota as well as partners at local, national, and international institutions.

 Research workshops address intellectual questions in global premodern studies and vary greatly in their topics of inquiry and workshop activities—ranging from small reading groups focused on a diverse global literature to workshops linked to graduate seminars, conferences, and major research initiatives.
 CPS research workshops model collaboration across disciplines, chronologies, and geographies.
-The research workshops have become the core of the consortium in terms of scope and level of participation.
+If you have an idea for a new research workshop, please email CPS Associate Director Lydia Garver at [email protected]

 Title, Leader(s) Focus